tianpratama1109/swisstronik-hardhat-deploy-contract/README.md

 ### 4. Create Smart Contract

-- Open contract folder
+- Open the contract folder
-- Create Hello_swtr.sol file
+- Create a file named Hello_swtr.sol
-- Copy this code and paste there
+- Copy and paste the following code into the file:

 ```
 /// SPDX-License-Identifier: UNLICENSED